November 20, 2021 8 min read

 However, when a child can sort through their feelings, they can also begin to manage their stress.
 Instead of remaining upset for the whole day, they can talk to their classmates or teachers to make adjustments and solve problems.
 They will begin to have more pleasant experiences at school, which will help to put their caregivers at ease.

-Conflict is expected in early years classrooms because little learners are only just beginning to learn how to socialize with each other.
+Conflict is expected in early years classrooms because little learners are only just beginning to learn how to socialise with each other.
 These minor conflicts can be due to anything from snatching toys to pushing.
 Because these situations are uncomfortable and unfamiliar, young children can have difficulties resolving them on their own.

 We previously established that learning how to identify and talk about their feelings helps children develop empathy, and empathy is vital when resolving conflicts.
 When students can express their feelings, they can begin to see things from someone else’s perspective.
 This leads to compromise and agreements.

 For example, two students fighting over a toy can start resolving their conflict by explaining how they are feeling.
 Child A says they’re upset because they do not want to give up the toy, and Child B says they’re upset because they want a turn with the toy.
-Child A may realize that they’ve had the toy for a while, and it’s not fair that their classmate hasn’t had a turn yet.
+Child A may realise that they’ve had the toy for a while, and it’s not fair that their classmate hasn’t had a turn yet.
 They may then agree to give Child B a turn while requesting to have the toy again later.

 When students begin to resolve their conflicts, they will most likely require a lot of teacher mediation.
-However, the children will quickly familiarize themselves with the process and will begin to resolve small conflicts independently.
+However, the children will quickly familiarise themselves with the process and will begin to resolve small conflicts independently.

 Slowly, the teacher will see that they’re being called to solve the small problems less and less.
 If the teacher acknowledges the progress, the students will be motivated to continue resolving conflicts independently.